AymericBebert/satelles-node/README.md

 ## Setup

-Create the config file from templete (then edit it to suit your env) `cp config.template.yml config.yml`
+Create the config file from template (then edit it to suit your env) `cp config.template.yml config.yml`

 ## Run the server

-Normal run
 `npm run start`

-Debug run
-`DEBUG_SOCKET=1 npm run start`

 ## Run tests